Simon Spencer (producer): Children's television

 In 2013, Spencer was elected to the BAFTA TV committee with a special interest in children's TV.
 This included sitting on the BAFTA Kids committee for six years.

+From 2021-23, Spencer produced the musical CBeebies series Nick Cope’s Popcast, again mixing live action with animation.
+English musician Nick Cope was previously lead singer in the rock band The Candyskins.

 'Strong feelings' about preschool TV

 Spencer is on record as having "strong feelings" about the challenges involved in creating new and engaging high-quality preschool content.
 Interviewed by Annabel Freyberg in the Daily Telegraph, he commented:

 “You don't even know if kids will like the show till it gets out there.
 You're trying new characters, new music, a new style and a new format.
 Your only safeguard is putting together a team of highly experienced professionals who don't underestimate the specialities of pre-school.”

 Musical theatre: 'Are You As Nervous As I Am?'

 In 2016, Spencer began collaborating with lyricist Shaun McKenna and composer Leighton James House to create the musical Are You As Nervous As I Am?
-Delayed due to the pandemic and lockdowns, the show premièred at London's Greenwich Theatre from 1 October 2022, running until 23 October.
+Delayed due to the pandemic and lockdowns, the show only premièred at London's Greenwich Theatre on 1 October 2022, running until 23 October.
 The press release issued in June 2022 described this new British musical as "a strong female-driven story of empowerment: touching on disability, sexuality, abuse and race, with memorable characters and powerful original songs."

 The production was directed by Phoebe Barran, with musical arrangements by Dr Matthew Malone, set and costume design by Kevin Jenkins, lighting by Mike Robertson, and movement by Denni Sayers.
 It starred Katie Elin-Salt as Peggy, a young and impressionable girl with a passion for singing, and Emma Thornett as Janet, "the runaway sister in search of a more honest life".
-As early as April 2021, the @areyouasnervous Twitter account reported that cast and creatives were in the studio recording original songs, with band arrangements by Dr. Matthew Malone.